Surrogacy in Georgia offers a unique opportunity to make dreams come true while securing meaningful compensation for your family.

 Base Pay for Surrogates in Georgia

-While the experience itself can be very rewarding, your financial compensation for surrogacy can also be beneficial to your family.
-It’s important to us that you feel appreciated and valued for your time and dedication, and the base pay for surrogates in Georgia reflects that.
+While the surrogacy experience can be very rewarding, you deserve to receive compensation for surrogacy.
+It’s important to us that you feel appreciated and valued for your time and dedication.

 Additional Compensation for Surrogates in Georgia

-Additional surrogacy expenses are any expense that arises due to pregnancy.
-These additional expenses will be fully covered in separate payments from your surrogate compensation.
-It’s important to feel you have all the resources you need for a comfortable and safe surrogacy experience.
+Additional surrogacy expenses are any expenses that arise due to pregnancy.
+These will be fully covered in payments separate from your surrogate compensation.

 Check out our surrogate compensation breakdown.